Camp Welfare

-Camp Welfare is a historic African-American religious campground located near Monticello, Fairfield County, South Carolina.
+Camp Welfare is a historic African-American religious campground located near Winnsboro, South Carolina Fairfield County, South Carolina.
 It was founded after the American Civil War by the African Methodist Episcopal Zion Church.
 It is a collection of approximately 100 one-story, frame, weatherboarded cabins called tents arranged in a double "U"-shape.
 The focal point of the camp is the arbor; a rough, gable roofed wooden shelter with wooden benches.
 Also located at the camp is Zion Church; a frame building with a gable roof surmounted by a belfry built about 1930.

 It was added to the National Register of Historic Places in 1984.